-ROI is an acronym for Return on Investment. stakeholdermap.com
+ROI is an acronym for Return on Investment.
+ROI is simply a measurement of an expected benefit resulting from an investment. stakeholdermap.com

 - Expect rent and service charges per flat per month (provided apartments are let quickly): £4000